-Figure 5-70 Bandwidth Control Settings
+Figure 5-66 Bandwidth Control Settings

-- > Enable Bandwidth Control Check this box so that the Bandwidth Control settings can take effect. - > Line Type Select the right type for you network connection.
-If you don't know how to choose, please ask your ISP for the information. - > Egress Bandwidth The upload speed through the WAN port. - Ingress Bandwidth The download speed through the WAN port.
+- Enable Bandwidth Control Check this box so that the Bandwidth Control settings can take effect. - Line Type Select the right type for you network connection.
+If you don't know how to choose, please ask your ISP for the information. - > Egress Bandwidth The upload speed through the WAN port. - > Ingress Bandwidth The download speed through the WAN port.

-5.14.2 Rules List
+5.13.2 Rules List

-Choose menu "Bandwidth Control → Rules List", you can view and configure the Bandwidth Control rules in the Figure 5-71.
+Choose menu "Bandwidth Control \rightarrow Rules List", and then you can view and configure the Bandwidth Control rules in the screen below.